eddymarts/AI-from-scratch/README.md

-# Machine Learning from scratch
+# Artificial Intelligence from scratch

-Implementing Machine Learning models from scratch.
+Implementing Machine Learning and Deep Learning models from scratch.
 Class methods are set to match sci-kit learn models.

 ## Models created: